Child Sweating – Young Age Hyperhidrosis:

 Alternative Hyperhidrosis Treatments

-A surgical approach should be reserved for only severe cases once the child enters maturity.
-This should be determined with your doctor.
+The surgical approach should be reserved for only severe cases once the child enters maturity.
+This should be determined with your doctor or even better an experienced hyperhidrosis surgeon who understands the topic fully.
 The decision to perform sympathectomy in younger age groups should NOT be done on an emotional basis.
 The decision should only be made after careful consideration.

 Since Hyperhidrosis is known to be a genetic disorder, the clinical manifestations can come at a very young age.
 Having hyperhidrosis will cause problems to the affected child, and to their family.
 Affected children can experience not only embarrassing comments from their peers, but also some misunderstanding from their parents, teachers, and other adult instructors.